 - Final and irrevocable payments to US accounts (for credit push-only payments, providing control to the debtor of each payment).

-- Immediate availability to the receiver.
+- instant availability to the receiver.

 - 24/7/365 sending and receiving availability.